srahimeen/MarkupProjectPublic/README.md

-## Detailed instructions available in src/README.md
+## Detailed instructions and solution details available in src/README.md
+## The follwing is the official project description.

 MarkupProject
 =============